 Breast Tattoo Pain – Level 9

 Body art that inks over or just under the breast will be incredibly painful because of the area’s high concentration of nerve endings.
 This is a sensitive location, and getting inked here can be very uncomfortable.
 Women also have more loose skin in the area, making it more painful.
 For men, breast tattoos are also painful, but they are slightly less painful than they would be for women.

 Groin Tattoo Pain – Level 9

 The groin is not the best location for body art because tattoos here will fade faster.
-It is also an incredibly painful location to get inked because of the high concentration of nerve endings and the lymph nodes under the skin.
+It is also an incredibly painful tattoo location because of the high concentration of nerve endings and the lymph nodes under the skin.
 The groin area is believed to be slightly more painful for men to get inked than women.

-Feet tattoos are also considered among the highest on the pain scale.
+Foot tattoos are also considered among the highest on the tattoo pain chart.
 The reason feet tattoos are so painful is the thin skin, lack of muscle and fat, and proximity to bone.
 There is also a high concentration of nerve endings in the foot, increasing discomfort.
 Where you get inked on your foot will also influence the pain, and the underside and arch are extremely sensitive.

 Neck Tattoo Pain – Level 9

 There is a definite appeal to neck tattoos because they are edgy and cool.
 They look rebellious, and they can be a symbol of strength and show how tough you are.
 This is because they hurt, rating 9 out of 10 on the tattoo pain chart.
 The neck is sensitive with thin skin and is particularly painful on the front.
 The sides and back are less painful and could be around eight out of ten.